-The EVAP Monitor is supported by "spark ignition" vehicles only.
 The EVAP Monitor is a "Two-Trip" Monitor.
 If a fault is found on the first trip, the computer temporarily saves the fault in its memory as a Pending Code.
 The computer does not command the MIL on at this time.
 If the fault is sensed again on the second trip, the PCM commands the MIL "On," and saves the code in its long-term memory.